 References can be an issue when you are forced to resign.
 You may be concerned about how the company might discuss your termination with prospective employers who check references.
 If the company isn't going to give you a good reference, will they choose to not give a reference?

 Many companies only confirm dates of employment, job title, and salary.
 If that's the case, the circumstances of your termination of employment won't be mentioned by your previous employer.

 What to Say During a Job Interview

-Before you say why you resigned during a job interview, be sure that your response matches what your previous employer is going to say.
-It will be a hiring "red flag" if what you say doesn't mesh with what the company says.
+Before you say why you resigned during a job interview, be sure that your response syncs with your previous employer's response in case they choose to provide one.
+It will be a hiring red flag if what you say doesn't mesh with what the company says.

 Don't Blame Yourself

 Finally, don't feel bad.
 In many cases, there is absolutely nothing you could have done to change the situation.
-Employees are forced to resign or fired every day and once the company has made the decision that you need to go, there is little you can do to change their mind.
-Instead, look at this an opportunity to move on and to start over in a job that is a better fit.
+Employees are forced to resign or get fired every day, and once the company has made the decision that you need to go, there is little you can do to change their minds.
+Instead, look at this as an opportunity to move on and work in a job that is a better fit.

-The bottom line when it comes to making a decision on whether to resign is that it's important to get the best deal you can and to try to leave on terms that don't negatively impact your future employment prospects.
+The bottom line when it comes to deciding on whether to resign is that it's important to get the best deal you can and to try to leave on terms that don't negatively impact your future employment prospects.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.